 As you can imagine, when I found this 1950’s wool pink pencil skirt while vintage shopping my mind immediately hearkened back to those conflicting days and I couldn’t wait to style it for every occasion.

 Or at least two occasions.
 But I think you and I both know that there exists a myriad of options with a gorgeous, tailored pencil skirt.

 Unless you don’t?
 If you want to see more styling options for this pink lady – just let me know in the comments and I’ll see what I can do for fall! 😘

 She looks too pure to be pink – Rizzo

-Outfit one is the sedate lady, the work lady, the “I’ll play by your rules but I’ll do it my way” lady.
+Outfit one is the sedate lady, the work lady, the “I’ll play by your rules but I’ll do it my way, in other words while wearing a pink pencil skirt” lady.